-Embark is exposed to impact of wage inflation, and has experienced wage inflation during 2021.
-Although wages have increased during 2021, we do not believe that inflation has had a material effect on our business, results of operations, or financial condition.
-If our costs were to become subject to more significant inflationary pressures, we will not be able to fully offset such higher costs through price increases.
-Our inability to do so could harm our business, results of operations, and financial condition.
+Embark is exposed to the impact of wage inflation, and experienced wage inflation during 2021.
+Although wages increased during 2021, and the continuing supply chain crisis and geopolitical conflict in Ukraine may contribute to continuing inflation, Embark does not believe that inflation has had a material effect on its business, results of operations, or financial condition.
+If Embark's costs were to become subject to more significant inflationary pressures before we commercialize and sell our technology, we will not be able to offset such higher costs through price increases.
+Embark's inability to do so could harm its business, results of operations, and financial condition.
+As a pre-revenue company, Embark is also exposed to the impact of interest rate risk on Embark's stock price.
+As a pre-revenue company with expected future cash flows, investors may apply a discount rate to Embark's valuation based on prevailing interest rates, finding Embark more or less attractive relative to other investments with differing cash flow profiles.